Azure/azure-sdk-for-cpp/README.md

 #### Visual Studio - CMakeSettings.json

-When building your application via Visual Studio, you can create and update a CMakeSettings.json file and include the following properties to let VS know where the package is installed and which triplet needs to be used:
+When building your application via Visual Studio, you can create and update a `CMakeSettings.json` file and include the following properties to let Visual Studio know where the packages are installed and which triplet needs to be used:

 ```json
 {